 Drug-resistant infections kill more than 23,000 people a year

-In the US, drug-resistant infections afflict more than 2 million people a year, and kill more than 23,000, according to the CDC (Centers for Disease Control).
+In the US, drug-resistant infections afflict at least 2.8 million people a year and kill more than 35,000, according to the CDC (Centers for Disease Control).
 Such infections have doubled in the last ten years.
 The 26 antibiotics that doctors currently rely on may soon be ineffective.

 But Crisper Cas9 (and its newly discovered sister enzyme Cas13) provide hope that, in the long run, the current failure of antibiotics to knock down infections won’t really matter.